 And finally, bodyweight exercises are completely free.
 Unless you count all the maintenance costs your body requires.
 Then it’s probably the most expensive gym machine on the planet.
 But hey, you have to feed and maintain your body even if you don’t perform exercises with it.

 You can train your whole body with a few calisthenics movements like pushups, pullups, squats, lunges, and planks.
-Bodyweight exercises can be scaled to be so easy that literally, anyone can perform them or so hard that virtually no one can perform the by manipulating the leverages, repetitions, and range of motion.
+Bodyweight exercises can be scaled to be so easy that literally, anyone can perform them or so hard that virtually no one can perform them by manipulating the leverages, repetitions, and range of motion.

-So there you have.
 Your own body is all you need for an effective strength training routine.
 You can find a free weight training routine at the end of this post!

 If you want to take your strength training to another level from calisthenics there is always the option of using improvised weights.